Reconciling Security and Utility in Next-Generation Epidemic Risk Mitigation Systems: Risk dissemination

 \subsection{Noising the risk dissemination}

-We present two scenarios where the \emph{number of entries} in the risk broadcast could potentially reveal an individual's identity, location history, or health status to an adversary in the locality of the individual.
-We then describe our solution to mitigate such leaks, addressing requirement D2.
+We present two scenarios where the \emph{number of entries} in the risk information could potentially reveal an individual's \update{movements} or health status to an adversary in the locality of the individual.
+We then describe our solution to mitigate such leaks, addressing requirement~D2.

-{\em (i) Whereabouts of diagnosed individuals.} Suppose Alice learns from the local news that there was only one case of infection in the past few days within some geographic region.
-Furthermore, Alice happens to know that Bob was diagnosed, that he carries a dongle, and that he agreed to upload his encounter history when he got diagnosed.
-Now, if Alice learns that the risk information for her region includes a non-zero number of {\ephIDs}, she can infer that Bob left his home at some point while he was contagious.
-Dually, if Alice sees that no risk information is provided for her region, she can infer that Bob has not been near a beacon within the region during the period in question.
-In short, the length of a risk notification broadcast (zero \vs non-zero) reveals to an adversary information about the whereabouts of a diagnosed individual.
+{\em (i) \update{Movements} of diagnosed individuals.} Suppose Alice learns (from the local news) that there was only one case of infection in the past few days within some geographic region.
+Separately, she learns that Bob was diagnosed and that he agreed to upload his encounter history when he got diagnosed.
+Alice can infer if Bob~was near any beacon in the region while he was contagious based on whether she receives risk information for the region or not.
+Thus, the length of the risk information (zero \vs non-zero) reveals to an adversary information about the \update{movements} of a diagnosed individual.

-{\em (ii) Health status of an individual.} Suppose Alice lives in an area with very few people, say $n$ people, and Alice is able to track the movements of $n-1$ of these people through outside channels.
-Suppose the risk information Alice receives contains more {\ephIDs} than can be accounted for by the movements of the $n-1$ people Alice is tracking.
-At this point, Alice knows that the $n$th person (whom Alice is not tracking) must be sick as well.
+{\em (ii) Health status of an individual.} Suppose Alice lives in an area with few people, say $n$, and Alice is~able to track the movements of $n-1$ of these people through outside channels.
+If Alice receives risk information with more {\ephIDs} than can be accounted for by the movements of the $n-1$ people she is tracking, she knows that the $n$th person (whom she is not tracking) must be sick as well.
 Even though such an attack requires a significant amount of offline information and may be difficult in practice, it does raise privacy concerns.

-Note that both these leaks rely solely on the \emph{number of ephermeral ids in a risk notification} and arise without the adversary having even encountered the individual at all.
+Note that these leaks rely solely on the \emph{number of ephemeral ids in a risk notification} and arise without~the adversary having even encountered an individual.
 We mitigate these leaks by adding noise to the risk information to hide the actual number of {\ephIDs}.
-We add junk ids that do not correspond to any real beacon and, thus, do~not match the history of any user dongle.
-Since our threat model assumes that no adversary can monitor the ephemeral ids from a significant fraction of beacons, no adversary can distinguish these junk ids from legitimate ids.
-The number of junk ids can be chosen to satisfy differential privacy as follows.
+We~add junk ids that do not correspond to any real beacon and thus do not match the history of any user \update{device}.
+Given our threat model, no adversary can monitor the ephemeral ids from a significant fraction of beacons and, thus, distinguish the junk ids from legitimate~ids.
+The number of junk ids satisfy differential privacy (DP), which we describe next.